LZleejean/LeetCode/README.md

 <br>Expected:
 <br>[7,0,8,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,4,8,6,1,4,3,9,1]

-<br>This problem is not hard and the solution is O(n),the important issue is how short and simple?
+<br>This problem is not hard and the solution is O(n),the important issue is how short and simple.
 <br>
 ```
 /**